 Here’s a list of my current top 4 favorite online resources for studying the Bible:

 The First 5 app through Proverbs 31 Ministries is my go-to.
-I think Lysa Terkeurst (the founder and CEO) hung the moon- she is very relatable and yet such an incredible Bible teacher.
+I think Lysa Terkeurst (the founder and CEO) is fantastic- she is very relatable and yet such an incredible Bible teacher.
 From their site: “Proverbs 31 Ministries is a non-denominational, non-proﬁt Christian ministry that seeks to lead women into a personal relationship with Christ.”
 They use various tools to accomplish this: free app with daily devotions, free online Bible studies, daily radio messages, events, conferences, and trainings.

 I cannot get enough of what they put out on a daily basis!
 I seriously have to pick and choose or I wouldn’t have time for anything else.
 Their (FREE!)
 First 5 app, as well as their free online bible studies have been instrumental in my spiritual growth during this past season.